Does your lawn have little pound (or dollar) size spots of pale or bleached grass in it?

 Fertilise Your Lawn in Spring and Autumn

-Dollar Spot Disease attacks lawns which are deficient in Nitrogen.
+Dollar Spot Disease attacks lawns that are deficient in Nitrogen.

 Again, feeding your lawn again in the Autumn with an Autumn feed will provide it with the nutrients it needs to stay healthy during the damper weather.